effekt-lang/effekt/examples/features/effect-handlers.effekt.md

 the absence of effects in the signature as proof for the purity of the function, however, this is not the case in Effekt as `unsafeDiv` obviously invokes the `Exception` effect.

-Besides exceptions, we can also emulate other usefull mechanism with effects.
+Besides exceptions, we can also emulate other useful mechanism with effects.
 For example generator functions using the `Yield` effect.

 ```